NREL/EnergyPlus/design/FY2017/NFP-HybridVentilationEnhancement.md

 \paragraph{Field: Ventilation Control Mode Schedule Name}\label{field-ventilation-control-mode-schedule-name}

 The name of a schedule defined elsewhere in the input file.
 This schedule determines whether or not for a given time the hybrid ventilation control mode is to be applied.
 Schedule values equal to zero indicate no ventilation control, resulting in natural ventilation and HVAC system operation being performed based on their own controls.
 Schedule values equal to one denote temperature control for either cooling or heating, which is determined internally based on thermostat set point and temperature control type.
 The temperature control is restricted between the minimum and maximum outdoor temperatures provided in two additional input fields (below).
 Schedule values equal to two denote enthalpy control, which is restricted between minimum and maximum outdoor enthalpy values given in two additional input fields (below).
 Schedule values equal to three denote dewpoint control for either dehumidification or humidification.
 Schedule values equal to four represent outdoor ventilation air control.
-The outdoor ventilation air control works with AirflowNetwork opening objects only, and is not allowed to work with ZoneVentilation:* and ZoneMixing objects. **<span style="color:red;">Schedule values equal to five represent operative temperature control.
+The outdoor ventilation air control works with AirflowNetwork opening objects only, and is not allowed to work with ZoneVentilation:* and ZoneMixing objects. **<span style="color:red;">Schedule values equal to five represent operative temperature control using 80% acceptability limits.
 If the operative temperature is within the upper and lower 80% acceptability limits specified in ASHRAE Standard 55-2010, the natural ventilation is allowed, and HVAC operation is forced off.
 If the operative temperature is beyond the upper and lower limits, HVAC system operation is allowed, and the natural ventilation is shut off.
-Schedule values equal to six also represent operative temperature control with 90% acceptability limits.
+Schedule values equal to six also represent operative temperature control using 90% acceptability limits.
 If the operative temperature is within the upper and lower 90% acceptability limits specified in ASHRAE Standard 55-2010, the natural ventilation is allowed, and HVAC operation is forced off.
 If the operative temperature is beyond the upper and lower limits, HVAC system operation is allowed, and the natural ventilation is shut off.
 Schedule values equal to seven represent carbon dioxide (CO_2) control.
 If the zone CO_2 level is above the setpoint, the program will check the HVAC system availability first.
 If available, HVAC operation will be allowed, and natural ventilation is shut off.
 If the system is not available, the natural ventilation will be allowed.</span>**

 The detailed control logic is given in the EnergyPlus Engineering Reference.